jorzel/hashnode/cl2a7raes02ugw4nv74vt2n4u.md

 ![optimistic_readable_read.drawio.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1650543786881/gyXsRx36i.png)

 ## Pessimistic locking
 Pessimistic approach prevents simultaneous modification of a record by placing a lock on it when one transaction start an update process.
-A concurrent transaction that want to access locked have two options:
+A concurrent transaction that want to access locked row have two options:
 - wait until transaction T1 is completed.
 ```sql
 BEGIN;